UCP Michigan operates two Assistive Technology Programs. Follow the links for more information on each of the programs.

 THE MICHIGAN LOAN FUNDS

-The Michigan Loan Funds are programs of United Cerebral Palsy of Michigan, which works in partnership with Adventure Credit Union to provide loans.
+The Michigan Loan Funds are programs of United Cerebral Palsy of Michigan, which works in partnership with Michigan State University Federal Credit Union (MSUFCU) to provide loans.
 It is funded through public and private donations, and started with grants from the United States Department of Education’s Rehabilitation Services Administration.

-The mission of the Michigan Assistive Technology Loan Fund (MATLF) supports the purchase of needed technology through low interest rates and loan guarantees.
-View the MATLF brochure.
+The mission of the Michigan Assistive Technology Loan (MATL) supports the purchase of needed technology through low interest rates and loan guarantees.
+View the MATl brochure.

 The mission of the Michigan Employment Loan Fund (MELF) is to reduce or eliminate barriers to employment through low-interest loans.
 Financial loans can be used to buy equipment for self-employment or to work for an employer from home or a telework center.